psychoinformatics-de/knowledge-base/kbi/0009/index.rst

 :software-versions: datalad_0.18.3, git-annex_10.20221003

-Typically, data transfer for data in DataLad datasets works best when relying on the transport mechanisms DataLad and its underlying tools
+Typically, transfer of data in DataLad datasets works best when relying on the transport mechanisms provided by DataLad:
-provide:
-To obtain a copy of the data in a dataset in location A in a different location B, one can clone the dataset from A to B and retrieve its contents.
+To obtain a copy of files from a dataset at location A to a different location B, one would clone the dataset from A to B and retrieve its contents.

 This KBI, though, outlines a rather unusual different method:
 Given that the dataset in A contains lots of data, and given that a complete